vippsas/vipps-solutions/ev-charging/README.md

 # Electric vehicle charging

-💥 TODO.
-This is just a placeholder for now. 💥

 Vipps is an excellent choice for EV charging as practically all Norwegians have the Vipps app in their pocket, simplifying charging with out downloading a specific charging app.